This post contains affiliate links, which means I might make a small commission if you make a purchase. This does not affect your cost. Thank you!

 Wild Kratts features the same brothers from the 1999 series Zoboomafoo.
 In this iteration, they spend most of their time as animated characters.
 My 4 year old is a big fan.
 You can watch it for free on PBS Kids.

-I hope this list gave you some ideas for your littles.
+I hope this list gave you some ideas for educational videos for your littles.
 Hang in there.
 You will get through this season.